Risks for lenders

-By spreading your money across a range of businesses with a range of Credit Bands, the impact on your overall return is reduced if any one business can’t repay its loan.
+By spreading your money across a range of businesses with a range of Risk Bands, the impact on your overall return is reduced if any one business can’t repay its loan.

 Risks for borrowers

 While there are far fewer risks involved with borrowing from LendingCrowd, it’s important to bear the following in mind when submitting a loan application:

 Failure to repay

 Borrowers need to be mindful that defaulting might lead to the debt being passed to an agency for collection.
-LendingCrowd encourages companies struggling with loan repayments to get in touch as soon as possible.
+LendingCrowd encourages companies struggling with loan repayments to get in touch with us as soon as possible.

-As part of the borrower application process, the LendingCrowd Credit Team will perform standard checks into your company’s credit history.
-Please be aware that these checks, while necessary for safety, may affect the credit scores of a business.
+As part of the borrower application process, the LendingCrowd Credit Team will perform standard checks into your business’ credit history.
+Please be aware that these checks, while necessary for our lending decisions, may affect the credit scores of a business.

-As an investor, it’s important to remember you’re lending to businesses so your capital is at risk.
+When lending to businesses, it’s important to remember your capital is at risk.
 Borrowers need to be mindful that defaulting might lead to the debt being passed to an agency for collection.
 LendingCrowd and its products are not covered by the Financial Services Compensation Scheme.